 - Is there another way to avoid property repossessions?

-In a nutshell, a property repossessions are a consequence of your lender applying to the court for a possession order to sell your home, as a means to pay off any mortgage arrears.
+In a nutshell, a property repossessions are a consequence of your lender applying to the court for a possession order to sell your home, as a means to pay off any house repayments arrears.
 For any lender, the repossession of property is a last resort – you could call it their safety net.
 So, it’s worth remembering that being open and honest with them about any difficulties you may have is always the best policy.

 See, lenders all operate around the metric of risk, which is why those entering arrears are sending them a significant red flag.
 Manage to stay out of arrears and the chance of any property repossessions are far less likely.